openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-docker-compose.md

 ## Testing the Network

+### Using Docker Locally

+A quick note.
+If you are not well-versed with Docker you might forget that exposing ports in Docker is one thing, but you'll also need to have a hosts entry for the containers you want to access from outside the Docker network.
+This quickstart will expect that you understand this and for every router you add you will want to make sure you add a host entry.
+In the docker-compose example you will want/need hosts entries for at least:

+- `ziti-edge-controller`,
+- `ziti-edge-router`

+And if you want to expose any other routers - of course you'll need/want to have entries for those as well.

+### Testing

 Now that we have used `docker-compose` to deploy a relatively complicated network, we can start testing it out to make sure everything is in place and looks correct.
 Let's try it out.